Toward Multimodal Image-to-Image Translation: Experiments

 \subsection{Qualitative Evaluation}

 We show qualitative comparison results on Figure \ref{fig:resultsFacades}.
-We observe that \ppn typically produces a single realistic output, but does not produce any meaningful variation. \cae adds variation to the output, but typically reduces quality of results, as shown for an example on facades on Figure~\ref{fig:results}.
+We observe that \ppn typically produces a single realistic output, but does not produce any meaningful variation. \cae adds variation to the output, but typically at a large cost to result quality.
+An example on facades is shown on Figure~\ref{fig:results}.

 We observe more variation in the \cvaegan, as the latent space is encouraged to encode information about ground truth outputs.
 However, the space is not densely populated, so drawing random samples may cause artifacts in the output.
 The \cinfogan shows less variation in the output, and sometimes suffers from mode collapse.
 When combining these methods, however, in the hybrid method \bicycle, we observe results which are both diverse and realistic.
-We show example results in Figure \ref{fig:results}.
 Please see our website for a full set of results.